 I began a different Clinical Trial in January of this year.
 After 4 months the FDA temporarily halted that study due to serious side effects in some patients, including one death.
 It did not appear to be helping me anyway, as my tumors continued to grow.
 In June I underwent thoracic surgery to remove a piece of my right lung which included 2 tumors that were subsequently analyzed for chemo sensitivity as well as specialized genetic testing.
-Eight visible tumors remain in my lungs bilaterally.
-I began another series of chemotherapy in July 2018 as a stopgap measure until a more personalized treatment plan becomes available.
+Ten visible tumors remain in my lungs bilaterally.
+I began another series of chemotherapy in July 2018, which resulted in a 60% reduction in my tumor load.
+Presently I am participating in my third clinical trial - my fifth treatment overall.
 I am grateful for the many unique medical opportunities I have experienced and I remain hopeful for a positive outcome.

 Thanks to support from the Jonsson Comprehensive Cancer Center at UCLA, I am hoping to help others with a similar diagnosis in the near future.
-My husband, Gary, and I are funding the start-up of cervical cancer research at the UCLA Translational Oncology Research Lab through the Jonsson Cancer Center Foundation.
+My husband, Gary, and I have funded the start-up of cervical cancer research at the UCLA Translational Oncology Research Lab through the Jonsson Cancer Center Foundation, and we continue to be involved in fundraising efforts toward this cause.
 I am honored to be able to support such an amazing team of researchers in their quest to find a cure for this disease.
 It is truly a blessing to have this unique opportunity to possibly make a difference someday in the lives of so many women with cervical cancer.
 I have been humbled by the incredible support I have received throughout my cancer journey from so many people, in so many ways.
 I hope to pay it forward.

 Over 250,000 women will die from cervical cancer this year, and 500,000 more women around the world will be diagnosed with the disease.
 Please support them by contributing to the Debi & Gary Fournier Cervical Cancer Research Fund today.